mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 Minutes
 -------
-Attendees: Savici, Hahn, Peterson, Whitfield, Zhou, Heybrock, Bush, Markvedsen, Draper, Arnold, Gigg
+Attendees: Savici, Hahn, Peterson, Whitfield, Zhou, Heybrock, Bush, Markvardsen, Draper, Arnold, Gigg

 * Abins is not currently going to be merged into mantid.
 Anders will talk with the developers about further options for interoperability with mantid.